elliewix/Jeopardy/README.md

 Processing information about Jeopardy players

 **Note:** This is a deprecated version.
-I have an updated and version in a private project.
-Although the research questions are the same.
+I have rewritten most everything and am in the process of conducing data analysis in another repo.

 This is a personal project to scrape information about Jeopardy players, prepare data for analysis, and eventually run those tests.